cloudwebteam/cloud_db/Readme.md

 });
 ```

+Basically, you
+- register your tables so that cloud_db knows about them,
+- connect to the database
-Basically, you connect, add your tables, and then you have some very easy-to-use but powerful functions to manipulate your database.
+- use simple, powerful functions to retrieve and manipulate your database tables.

+It includes features like:
+- Syncing the database to make sure it matches what you said the table should be like
+- Easy methods for validating and saving data, so you can be sure they are in the right format.
+- Easily add and remove unique indexes and foreign keys to constrain your data.

 Setup
 -------